A quantization of moduli spaces of 3-dimensional gravity

 There are a few other subtleties in the definition above that we find worth mentioning here.
 First, each self-adjoint operator on $\mathscr{H}$ must be defined on some dense domain; such domain may differ from an operator to another, creating subtle issues in functional analysis.
 Another issue is related to the choice of an appropriate topology on the space of operators on $\mathscr{H}$; this is needed to make proper sense of the so-called semi-classical limit $\hbar\to 0$ in the item (DQ3).
 Yet another possible problem is the requirement of irreducibility of the quantum representation; this is not strictly necessary although it may be desired in particular situations.

 In trying to tackle such subtleties, it is useful to decompose the quantization map ${\bf Q}^\hbar$ into algebraic and operator parts as follows.
-The {\it algebraic deformation quantization} map refers to a family of maps
+A {\it deformation quantization} map refers to a family of maps